Save £50 per person on June getaways to Turkey, Kos, Lemnos, Sardinia and Corsica. Use code 50JUNE, book by 4th June 2018. Find out more >

 Turkey’s Mediterranean climate makes it the perfect destination for a summer beach, activity and watersports holiday.
 Late spring and early autumn are a wonderful time of year to visit, soak up warm, dry days and pleasant evenings and with the added advantage of the resorts being a little quieter too.
 July and August brings long hours of sunshine, it is hotter and more humid so you’ll appreciate the beautiful sea breezes coming off the Mediterranean and love the balmy evenings.

 North of Izmir, Foça is formed of two villages, Eski Foça (Old Foça) and Yeni Foça (new Foça).
 Eski Foça is the larger of the two and is found next to two small bays and a lovely small harbour.
-Step back in time, soak up the authentic vibe of this small fishing town with some great harbour-side restaurants.
-Browse around the local shops, selling textiles, leather goods, silver and an abundance of Turkish delicacies, the perfect opportunity to practice your bartering skills.
+Step back in time, soak up the authentic vibe of this small fishing town with some great harbour-side restaurants, which is only a 10 minute ride away from Phokaia Beach Resort.
+Browse around the local shops, selling textiles and an abundance of Turkish delicacies, the perfect opportunity to practice your bartering skills.
 If you fancy seeing Foça from the water, take a boat trip from the harbour and enjoy the stunning coastline.

 Ephesus, a UNESCO World Heritage Centre is 83 miles away (1 hour 45 minutes by car) and should not be missed.
 In the ancient world Ephesus was the centre for travel and commerce, it was a major Roman port city, positioned on the estuary of the River Kaystros.
 Excavations have revealed grand monuments of the Roman Imperial period including the Library of Celsus ad the Great Theatre.
 Many know Ephesus for its famous Temple of Artemis, one of the Seven Wonders of the World, although little remains of the site today.

 We are super excited to introduce the newest addition to our Mark Warner summer portfolio, Phokaia Beach Resort in Turkey.
-Commanding breathtaking views across the bay, this resort positioned just on the outskirts of Foça, boasts an excellent choice of accommodation; stunning, mature gardens and daybeds that surround the huge swimming pool found at the heart of the resort.
+You can fly direct from London, Manchester and Birmingham to this beautiful resort where you can enjoy breathtaking views across the bay.
+This resort positioned just on the outskirts of Foça, boasts an excellent choice of accommodation; stunning, mature gardens and daybeds that surround the huge swimming pool found at the heart of the resort.
 Not forgetting the vast array of activities on and off the water that will find you struggling to find time to venture to the tempting spa and Turkish bath - but something you must simply do!

 Immerse yourself in the history and culture of Old Foça or discover some of the most popular spots for shopping.
 Whether you are looking for clothing, gifts or even just a day out we have you covered.
 As the Mediterranean sun begins to set in the gorgeous town of Foça, a whole new side to the Turkish resort awakens and for 2 nights a week there is the opportunity to discover some of the great restaurants and nightlife Foça has to offer.